jonathanyeong/personal-website/content/blog-posts/using-protocol-buffers-in-your-ruby-on-rails-app.md

 **_Solution that I ended up doing._**

+In the end, the solution that made the most sense was to package the protobufs into a gem.

 **_What did I need to do to build out that solution - challenges, design decisions faced._**